hazelcast/hazelcast/hazelcast-documentation/src/NativeClientSecurity.md

 ### Authentication

 Authentication mechanism just works the same as cluster member authentication.
 Implementation of client authentication requires a Credentials and one or more LoginModule(s).
 Client side does not have/need a factory object to create Credentials objects like `ICredentialsFactory`.
-Credentials must be created at client side and sent to connected node during connection process.
+Credentials must be created at the client side and sent to the connected node during connection process.

 ```xml
 <security enabled="true">